dltHub

 • Ensure you have all the skills needed to deliver a data stack on the team.

-• If the existing solution produces correct results, use it as requirements for the next - for example, you could write tests that check that business rules are correctly implemented.
+• If the existing solution produces correct results, use it as a requirement for the next - for example, you could write tests that check that business rules are correctly implemented.

 • Clarify with stakeholders how much the old solution should be maintained - it will likely free up people to work on the new one.